-Over the years we’ve visited hundreds of gardens in Gauteng, and have seen our fair share of irrigation problems.
+Over the years we’ve visited many gardens in Gauteng, and have seen a variety of irrigation problems.
 In this article we’d like to discuss some of the most common problems we’ve encountered, and provide some advice on how you can go about fixing them.
-Note that every system is unique, and there may be valid reasons why your installer has installed your system the way they have.
-Use this list as a guide, and as always we’d welcome your feedback.
+Please note that every system is unique, and there may be valid reasons why an installer has installed your system the way they have.
+Use this list as a guide, and as always we’d welcome your questions and feedback.

 Herewith are our top 10 irrigation problems and their solutions: